Ahila700/Anime_recommendation_system/README.md

 - Visuals folder:
     - includes all the visuals used in the presentation (ie: histogram of user scores, user review sentiment and vector scores, average rating for anime with a ton of reviews, most active users)

+## Task:
+Create an Anime Recommendation system based on user ratings and user review text data.

+## Purpose:
+Generate recommendations for people who like anime and want to find something to watch.

+## Process:

+### Webscraping:
+Gather reviews and ratings for over 1000 anime from myanimelist.net.

+### Data Cleaning:
+Clean the NLP data using regex and tokenizer

+### Create word vectors and word sentiments:
+Use Spacy and TextBlob to convert the user reviews into a single vector score or sentiment score

+### Recommendation System:
+Use all the different rating scores to make different models and gridsearch to tune the models.